chbeu/chbeu.github.io/content/post/20241223_lea_rolemodel/index.md

 #projects: []
 ---

-I am humbled and honored having been introduced to the [Let's empower Austria (LEA)](https://letsempoweraustria.at) initiative as a LEA Role Model.
+I am humbled and honored to have been introduced to the [Let's empower Austria (LEA)](https://letsempoweraustria.at) initiative as a LEA Role Model.
 LEA is an Austrian initiative to empower and support women and girls.
-Currently, the initiative has 400 role models (for whole Austria!).
+The initiative currently has 400 role models (for whole Austria!).
 Being mentioned among these brilliant people---wow!

 My [LEA Role Model profile](https://letsempoweraustria.at/role-model/christine-bauer/) went online today (in German).